'Carson and the Lady' play set at Antrim Castle goes on tour - which could mean curtains will finally lift at Old Courthouse

 A review in the British Theatre Guide last autumn cited shortcomings, stating that the play was ‘hindered by Cameron’s uncertain way with historical facts’.

-Some onlookrs have also noticed that information published online to promote the play in both Belfast and Bangor misspells the name ‘Massereene’.
+Some onlookers have also noticed that information published online to promote the play in both Belfast and Bangor misspells the name ‘Massereene’.

 There is currently limited information in the public domain on how arrangements to tour the play have been agreed and progressed.